-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

-Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds
+Hurricane Dorian Expected To Hit Florida Coast With 130 MPH Winds On Labor Day

-Hurricane Dorian is predicted to hit Florida and the northern Bahamas this weekend as a dangerous Category 3 storm, bringing intense rains and sustained winds of 125 mph, the National Hurricane Center says.
+Hurricane Dorian is predicted to hit Florida and the northern Bahamas this weekend as an extremely dangerous Category 4 storm, bringing intense rains and sustained winds of 130 mph, the National Hurricane Center says.

 With favorable conditions and very warm waters ahead, Dorian is expected to have a fearsome growth spurt in the next 48 hours.
 As the NHC says, "all of the intensity models forecast Dorian to begin strengthening again soon, and rapid intensification could occur."